Uncategorized

 Revisiting the Sweet Spot

 The Sweet Spot is the single most important position in freestyle and backstroke.
 These strokes, when performed well, are really all about swimming side to side.
 The finish of each of these strokes is in the sweet spot or side balance position.
-A proper sweet spot is a swimmer’s rest position in freestyle and backstroke.
+A proper sweet spot is a swimmer’s rest/recovery position in freestyle and backstroke.

 What the Sweet Spot Looks Like: